open-contracting/kingfisher-process/docs/contributing/index.rst

 Development
 -----------

-The default values in the settings.py file should be appropriate as-is.
+The default values in the ``settings.py`` file should be appropriate as-is.
 You can override them by setting :ref:`environment-variables`.

-You can now:

 -  Run the server (API):